metabase/metabase/docs/operations-guide/scaling-metabase.md

 ### Hosted Metabase

-Metabase now offers a [hosted solution](https://www.metabase.com/hosting/), where we handle scaling Metabase for you.
+If you don't want to deal with the care and feeding of a Metabase application, Metabase now offers a [hosted solution](https://www.metabase.com/hosting/).
 You'll still have to ensure your data sources are performant, but you'll no longer have to manage running the Metabase application.

 ### AWS Elastic Beanstalk